naureeng/math-public/workflow/workflow.md

 + `texlive-full`, 4 GB

 You can find out what's included, at least on Debian stretch, [here][7].
-These sizes are estimates based on memory, but don't take my word on it.
+These sizes are my vague estimates from memory, but don't take my word on it.
 Running
 ```
     echo 'n' | sudo apt install texlive-full